 BEST BLACK CAP TOE

 I’ve known men who have worn the Maioco for 10 years straight.
 Why?
 Because it works for every foot and body type.
 The Bruno Magli Maioco is your classic black cap toe shoe for men who like a sleek, euro-style look.
-Sure, every brand makes their version of a black cap toe shoe, but the toe shape of this style is what sets it apart from the rest.
+Sure, every brand makes its version of a black cap toe shoe, but this style’s toe shape sets it apart from the rest.
 Bruno designed the Maioco with the perfect almond toe shape, so it’s not too long and pointy nor too round and snub.
-This classic style is handmade in Italy with a Nappa leather upper, a full leather sole and a rubber heel for extra grip.
+This classic style is handmade in Italy with a Nappa leather upper, an entire leather sole and a rubber heel for extra grip.
 Though they last for years, the Blake-stitched sole can be re-soled by your local cobbler after it wears down.
-Wear this with your suits or with a pair of black or dark wash jeans and your choice of white t-shirt.
+Wear this with your suits or with a pair of black or dark wash jeans and your choice of a white t-shirt.

 6. Trickers Robert Full-Grain Leather Derby Shoes

 Founded in 1829, Trickers is one of the oldest British shoemakers still in operation, beating out John Lobb, Grenson, and Church’s by 20, 37 and 44 years, respectively (but who’s counting?).
 In any case, these derby shoes are surprisingly sleek and modern, with a slightly pebbled texture and a simple, unadorned upper.
 They’re made in the UK with full-grain leather, and they have rubber on the heel for added grip.

 7. Johnston & Murphy XC Flex Longwing Derby